DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-06-12-conviction-of-path-chosen.md

 Or can they visualize the dream upfront, making it their carrier

 Is it a gut feeling, an internal radar personifying inner freedom..
-Or is it a cold hearted decision drawn with mathematical precision
+Or is it a cold hearted decision, drawn with mathematical precision

-After a path is laid out, are they unhinged, unwavered in their quest..
+Once the path is laid out, are they unhinged, unwavered in their quest..
-Or is there still skepticism about long road ahead, little flutters in the chest
+Or is there still skepticism, about long road ahead, little flutters in the chest

-Or is it the zealousness shown by dreamers of the day..
+Is it the zealousness shown by dreamers of the day..
 Their narrow cone of vision, keeping all fears at bay

 Do they reaffirm that faith by constant discipline and practice..